BarioIsCoding/Ableonion/README.md

 The website is, according to user feedback, up since 2013, which is very unusual for a Tor website.
 Additionally, the website supports hundreds to thousand simultaneous users, and has little downtimes, which indicates server strength.
 The website refers to themselves as a non-profit organisation for free speech, and labels the chat as self-moderating and has a few rules intact:
 > We are a non-profit organization supporting freedom of speech without limits.
 However, any kind of spam, scam or commercial posts will not be tolerated.

 If they don't significantly filter or ban these messages (although they kind of do), then that means... they log them.
-So, let's look what Ableonion does for the three roles.
+So, let's look what Ableonion does for the three rules.
 ### **Spam**
 Ableonion does have mild moderations directed to spam:
 1. Ghost messages - when sending the same message several times consecutively, only the 1st message is public; the following messages are hidden from the chat and the rest are not deleted, but **only displayed to the user who has sent them**, which can make the user *think* the message went through, while it has been blocked.